thegreekgeek/personal-blog/src/projects.md

 ## Projects

 These are writeups of various projects.
-They might represent things in-progress, or finished products.
+They might represent things in-progress, or finished ones.